 In December 2016, Freddie Mac announced the "flex modification" initiative, which was implemented at the direction of FHFA.
 The flex modification replaced Freddie Mac's non-HAMP standard and streamlined modification initiatives effective October 1, 2017, with earlier adoption permitted.
 A mortgage may be modified up to three (3) times under the flex modification program and employs a trial period payment plan feature, which allows eligible mortgagors to make the new modified monthly payment for at least three (3) months to ensure that the mortgagor can afford the new payment.
 While the mortgagor is making the trial period payments, the mortgage may remain in a delinquent status.
 The mortgage will not be permanently modified and brought current until the end of the trial period and only if the mortgagor has otherwise complied with the terms of the trial period plan.
 A flex modification may be made from the time the mortgagor is current and found to be in imminent default to shortly before a foreclosure sale.
 Flex modification terms generally target a 20% payment reduction by (i) capitalization of interest and certain non-interest arrearages, (ii) setting of interest rate (increasing or decreasing the interest rate), (iii) extending the mortgage loan term up to 480 months and (iv) in certain instances, the application of principal forbearance or reduction of the interest-bearing principal balance.
+Effective August 31, 2021, under the flex modification program, although servicers were permitted to implement it earlier, servicers can reduce the interest rate of a mortgage loan of eligible COVID-19 impacted borrowers even if the mark-to-market-loan-to-value ("MTMLTV") ratio is less than 80%.
+Servicers may use the lesser of Freddie Mac's posted flex modification interest rate or the pre-modification interest rate.
+Additionally, effective August 31, 2021, a flex modification became available to assist mortgagors who were negatively impacted by the COVID-19 pandemic, did not qualify for a COVID-19 Payment Deferral, and who were otherwise eligible.

 Freddie Mac also offers a streamlined flex modification to mortgagors who are ninety (90) or more days delinquent or who have a modified mortgage with step-rate increases and have become sixty (60) or more days delinquent within twelve (12) months of the most recent step-rate payment adjustment.
 The servicer may offer the mortgagor a loan modification (preceded by a three (3) month trial period plan) without having made an assessment of the mortgagor's hardship or income.
 If the mortgagor accepts the offer, the mortgagor will be required to make the new modified monthly payments for at least three (3) months to ensure that the mortgagor can afford the new payment.
 While the mortgagor is making the trial period payments the mortgage will remain in a delinquent status.
 The mortgage loan will not be permanently modified and brought current until the end of the trial period and only if the mortgagor has otherwise complied with the terms of the trial period plan.